batterycenter/battery/docs/concepts.md

 # UTF-8 Everywhere

 Battery strictly follows http://utf8everywhere.org/.
-Read it thoroughly for an in-depth primer on Unicode.
+This manifesto describes many concepts in detail, that greatly influenced decisions and guidelines documented on this page.
+Read it yourself for an in-depth primer on Unicode and String encodings.

 The most important concepts are explained later again in the relevant sections, but here are the main takeaways from the manifesto:
- - Every string and char* is always and everywhere considered to be UTF-8 encoded, the same is for any file on-disk and data from a network.
- - Do not use BOMs, since anything is considered to be UTF-8 anyways and it makes things such as file concatenation a nightmare.

  - All files you work with, especially the source code files must all be written as UTF-8
  - Always read and write files as binary, to store with LF line endings exclusively, even on Windows.
 CRLF has no place in modern, cross-platform computing.
 Windows deals with LF just fine these days.
  - Never use wide strings or UTF-16 anywhere except directly adjacent to system APIs or Library APIs.
- - There is no such thing as an ASCII-only string, every string can generally contain text in any language
- - A *character* can always consist of multiple bytes.
-Be careful when storing single characters and be especially careful with the `char` datatype.
- - The string length is always noted in terms of bytes or code units used in memory.
-User-perceived characters on screen cannot be mapped to individual code points (and do not need to be since the user-perceived characters are usually completely irrelevant for logic)
- - Even when doing low-level ASCII parsing, always consider every input and output to be UTF-8.
-If applicable, use Battery's utilities to strip non-ASCII characters.
-Only after that are you allowed to think of one byte as one *character*.
  - Never use ANSI-Win32 functions (like `CreateFileA`) or their Macro (`CreateFile`).
-Always use their Unicode variant explicitly (like `CreateFileW`)
+Always use t13heir Unicode variant explicitly (like `CreateFileW`)

 <details>
 <summary>More about Windows</summary>